Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

-Once the reference path $p_r$ from start $p_s$ to goal $p_g$ is obtained from the offline path planner, the online motion planner generates the collision-free trajectory for the formation $\mathcal{F}$ and the motion plans for the MMRs.
-To reduce the computational burden, the online planner only solves the optimization problem over a horizon $N_h$ segment with time $T_h$.
+Once the reference path $p_r$ is obtained from the offline path planner, the online motion planner generates the collision-free trajectory for the formation $\mathcal{F}$ and the motion plans for the MMRs.
+The online planner solves the optimization problem over a horizon $N_h$ segment with time $T_h$ to reduce the computational burden.
 The MMRs execute the plan for time $T_e$ $(T_e < T_h)$, and the next re-planning cycle starts after time $T_e$.
-We choose the execution time $T_e$ such that the computation time for motion planning of a horizon is guaranteed to be less than $T_e$ so that the formation can start the next trajectory once it finishes executing the current trajectory.
+We choose the execution time $T_e$ so that the computation time for a motion planning horizon is guaranteed to be less than $T_e$ so that the formation can start the subsequent trajectory once it finishes executing the current trajectory.